nonkloq/nonkloq.github.io/_content/exp/exp2.md

   - "Software Development"
 ---

-- Offloaded machine learning workloads to the cloud while retaining lightweight, ondevice feature extraction to minimize data exposure and preserve user privacy.
+- Offloaded heavy ML workloads from edge devices to Azure and optimized on device feature extraction in C++ for faster processing while protecting user privacy.
 - Designed and implemented scalable ELT & ETL pipeline services to process high volume raw datasets, with monitoring and alerting built using Prometheus and Grafana.